Natural language search is the insane idea that maybe we can talk to computers in the same way we talk to people. Absolutely nuts, I know.

 Evolution of Natural Language Search

 But what if you could?
 That’s natural language search.
+Here’s a few examples of these types of search queries:

 “What was last year’s recognized revenue from the AIPAC region?”